lupuleasa-core/Dota2-TheCore-Config-Engine/README.md

     ; 3. **Required**
     ; *Documentation: https://autohotkey.com/docs/Hotkeys.htm *
     ; *Documentation: https://autohotkey.com/docs/commands/ControlSend.htm *
-    ; Hides all down key presses of the left windows key from the operating system ; and ALL applications EXCEPT dota2.exe.
+    ; Hides all down key presses of the left Windows key from the operating system ; and ALL applications EXCEPT dota2.exe.
     ~*Space::ControlSend, , {LWin Down}, Dota 2

     ; 4. **Required**
     ; *Documentation: https://autohotkey.com/docs/commands/Send.htm *
-    ; Allows all releases of the left windows key to be seen by the operating system ; and ALL applications INCLUDING dota2.exe.
+    ; Allows all releases of the left Windows key to be seen by the operating system ; and ALL applications INCLUDING dota2.exe.
     *Space Up::Send {LWin Up}